-My teaching and research interests are in U.S. politics and security studies, with a focus on Congress, legislative procedures, and homeland security and civil liberties policies.
-Currently I am working on several papers that examine one-party control of legislative deliberations in the House and Senate.
+My teaching and research interests are in U.S. politics and security studies, with a focus on Congress, legislative parties, and surveillance policy.
+Currently I am working on several projects that examine how, in an era of partisan polarization, the parties conduct policy deliberations and shape legislative procedures in Congress.
 I am particularly interested in the question: Does increasing partisanship lead to the development of increasingly problematic or defective bills?
 In other words, does the quality of legislation suffer when the majority party excludes minority members from bill drafting?
 I am also working with Paul Quirk on several projects that examine the policy responses to the September 11 attacks and the ongoing terrorism threat.
 We ask: Does the U.S. government, especially Congress, use information and analysis competently to develop counterterrorism legislation?
 Does it obtain and take into account the important evidence and reasoning relevant to policy decisions?
 Under what circumstances do policymakers perform their deliberative tasks better or worse?
 To answer these questions, we are conducting analyses of the Patriot Act and the surveillance activities authorized under this law.

 Degrees and Credentials

 Ph.D., Political Science, University of British Columbia

 Joint MA, English Rhetoric and Political Science, University of Waterloo

 BA, English Literature and Political Science, University of Waterloo

 Assistant Professor, Keene State College (2012-present); Lecturer, University of British Columbia (2009-2011)

 William Bendix and Jon MacKay.
 "Partisan Infighting among House Republicans: Leaders, Factions, and Networks of Interests."
 Legislative Studies Quarterly.
 [Forthcoming]